DarkElvenAngel/argononed/README.md

 The installer now requires you to run ```./configure``` before you run make.
 This will set up the installer so that it should be able to install on multiple OS's.
 The current list of supported OS's are

-* Raspberry Pi OS 32bit or 64bit
+* Raspberry Pi OS 32bit or 64bit **BOOKWORM and newer only supported in 0.4.x and newer**
 * RetroPi
 * Gentoo
 * Manjaro-arm